shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 > *I'm imagining things, there's nothing really wrong with me.
 I'm just being lazy.
 I just need to get on top of my shit.*

-Even though I was crying for six hours a day for two months, I scoffed when my host mom suggested I was depressed.
+Even though I was crying six hours a day for probably two months, I scoffed when my host mom suggested I was depressed.

 > *No, I just need to get my act together.
 I'm perfectly capable of handling everything on my plate.*